sungnga/revents/README.md

 - Intro to cloud functions

 ### [1.
 Adding the Firestore functions: follow a user functionality]()
-- A few things take place when a currently logged in user follows another user profile.
+- A few things take place in the backend when a currently login user follows another user profile.
 We're going to create a 'following' collection at the root of our Firestore db.
 Then in the 'users' collection, when a user has a follower and/or following, we're going to add the followingCount and followerCount properties to the user document as well
 - In firestoreService.js file:
   - Write an async followUser function for following a user
   - This function takes a profile as an argument.
 The profile object is the user profile that the currentUser is about to follow